Our motto, “The Remedy is Experience”, reflects the overall mission of our program.

 FAQs

-Q. Which programs will be available in PHASE 2 of the match?
+Q. Which programs were available in Phase II of the match?

 Q. Will interviews be on-site or virtual?